 - 6. The remainder of the course work shall be determined by the institution in terms of the student's need, provided that it shall be upper division and/or graduate courses. - 7.
 The student shall pass a final examination on all fields presented toward fulfillment of requirements for the degree of Master of Arts in Education. - 8.
-Except as provided in item 4, transferred credit shall not be used to reduce either the residence requirements or minimum number of semester hours required for the degree of Master of Arts in Education. - 9.
-Teachers holding what would ordinarily be considered a full-time position shall not be permitted to receive graduate credit for more than 4 semester hours during any semester. - 10.
-Residence credit for part-time study at the graduate level shall be $1\frac{1}{2}$ weeks for each semester hour of credit and shall apply to students who carry less than a minimum full-time load.
+Teachers holding what would ordinarily be considered a full-time position shall not be permitted to receive graduate credit for more than 4 semester hours during any semester. - 9.
+Residence credit for part-time study at the graduate level shall be $1\frac{1}{2}$ weeks for each semester hour of credit and shall apply to students who carry less than a minimum full-time load. - 10.
+One-half of the course requirements and one-half of the residence work shall be done as a full-time graduate student.
+In evaluating residence credits a summer term of 8 weeks with a minimum load of 6 semester hours of credit shall be regarded as 9 weeks in residence. - 11.
+The average graduate student, unless special approval is secured from the Dean, should take a load ranging from 12 to 16 hours per semester with a maximum of 8 hours per summer term of 8 weeks. - 12.
+Part-time graduate students with full-time positions are advised to take loads ranging from 2 to 4 hours per semester and are expected to meet the high standards prescribed for full-time students.

-- 11. One-half of the course requirements and one-half of the residence work shall be done as a full-time graduate student.
-In evaluating residence credits a summer term of 8 weeks with a minimum load of 6 semester hours of credit shall be regarded as 9 weeks in residence. - 12.
-The average graduate student, unless special approval is secured from the Dean, should take a load ranging from 12 to 16 hours per semester with a maximum of 8 hours per summer term of 8 weeks. - 13.
-Part-time graduate students with full-time positions are advised to take loads ranging from 2 to 4 hours per semester and are expected to meet the high standards prescribed for full-time students. - 14.
-Twelve hours of graduate work earned on a part-time basis shall entitle the student to one semester of residence. - 15.
+- 13. Twelve hours of graduate work earned on a part-time basis shall entitle the student to one semester of residence. - 14.
 Those graduate students who plan to take the degree of Master of Arts in Education will be expected to take a comprehensive qualifying examination before they have proceeded very far with their graduate program.
-The results of this examination will be used as a basis for guidance. - 16.
+The results of this examination will be used as a basis for guidance. - 15.
 The student should have a graduate committee appointed during the first semester or summer term that he is a student at Eastern.
 The chairman of his graduate committee will act as his advisor.